Genymobile/scrcpy/README.md

 #### Reduce size

-Sometimes, it is useful to mirror an Android device at a lower definition to increase performance.
+Sometimes, it is useful to mirror an Android device at a lower resolution to increase performance.

 To limit both the width and height to some value (e.g. 1024):